 Extreme temperatures can damage asphalt shingles in various ways.
 For instance, temperature swings, accompanied by dry air and windy weather, can cause the shingles to crack.
 Poor attic insulation can allow heat to exit into the roof, causing a form of damage known as shingle blazing.

-Why Should You Worry About Granule Loss?
+Should You Worry About Granule Loss On Your Asphalt Shingles?

 What Can Damaged or Missing Asphalt Shingles Do to Your Roof?

 Asphalt shingle damage can leave your roof vulnerable to more extensive damage.
-If gaps form between shingles or parts of the roof are left exposed to the elements, water can leak down into the wooden parts off the roof.
+If gaps form between shingles or parts of the roof are left exposed to the elements, water can leak down into the wooden parts of the roof.
 If this happens, your roof is susceptible to rot, pest infestations, and structural weakness.
 You should get any obvious roof problem checked immediately.

 Unfortunately, you can’t always evaluate the health of your asphalt roof simply by looking for shingle damage.
 For this reason, you should schedule periodic roof evaluations from a roofing professional who can look for these specific warning signs.